UJDuran/milestoneOne_T6/Specification.md

 Users enter information until the system does not display erroe message.

 ##### Alternate Sequences
-Username which user enter, was used.
-The system displays an error message to the user.
-The system prompt user to enter a valid username.

-Password which user enter, does not meet the requirement.
-The system displays an error message to the user.
-The system prompt user to enter a valid password.
+•	Username which user enter, was used o	The system displays an error message to the user o	The system prompt user to enter a valid username

-Email which user enter, was used.
-The system displays an error message to the user.
+•	Password which user enter, does not meet the requirement o	The system displays an error message to the user o	The system prompt user to enter a valid password
-The system prompts user to enter a different email.
+•	Email which user enter, was used o	The system displays an error message to the user o	The system prompts user to enter a different email

 ##### Alternate Postconditions
 User can sign up.